-Exposure to some reactive diluents (notably neopentylglycol diglycidyl ether, CAS RN:17557-23-2) has caused cancer in some animal testing.
+Exposure to some reactive diluents (notably neopentylglycol diglycidyl ether, CAS RN:17557-23-2) has caused cancer in some

 Bisphenol A exhibits hormone-like properties that raise concern about its suitability in consumer products and food containers.
 Bisphenol A is thought to be an endocrine disruptor which can mimic oestrogen and may lead to negative health effects.
-More specifically, bisphenol A closely mimics the structure and function of the hormone oestradiol with the ability to bind to and activate the same oestrogen receptor as the natural hormone..
+More specifically, bisphenol A closely mimics the structure and function of the hormone oestradiol with the ability to bind to and activate the same oestrogen receptor as the natural hormone.
+The presence of the p-hydroxy group on the benzene rings is though to be responsible for the oestradiol mimicry.

+.
 Early developmental stages appear to be the period of greatest sensitivity to its effects and some studies have linked prenatal exposure to later physical and neurological difficulties.
 Regulatory bodies have determined safety levels for humans, but those safety levels are being questioned or are under review.